vvvv/The-Gray-Book/reference/libraries/physicalcomputing.md

 # Physical Computing

+For tasks like controlling motors or reading sensors, use a microcontroller.

 ## Microcontrollers

 ### Arduino/Firmata
 Nodes for communicating with Arduinos (or other microcontrollers) running the [Firmata Protocol](https://github.com/firmata/protocol) are shipping with vvvv.
-Reference the VL.IO.Firmata package via the NodeBrowser.
+Reference the VL.IO.Firmata package via the Node Browser and see its helppatches in the Help Browser.

 ### Phidgets
 For using [Phidgets](https://www.phidgets.com): Products for USB Sensing and Control
 NuGet: [VL.Devices.Phidgets](https://www.nuget.org/packages/VL.Devices.Phidgets)

 ### nanoFramework